marsandrover/02_trivia_api/backend/README.md

 ### POST/questions/search

-- General : If search term is included it returns id of created questions upon success
+- If search term is included it will return with  id of questions if success (reussir)
 - Sample: `curl http://12.0.0.1:5000/questions -X  POST -H "Content-Type: application/json" -d '{'searchTerm":Who invented peanut butter?"}'`

 ```bash